Tamburasca/HarpsichordTuning/README.md

 <em>f<sub>n</sub> = n * f<sub>0</sub> * sqrt(1 + B * n<sup>2</sup>)</em>

 where n = 1, 2, 3, ...
-B and f<sub>0</sub> is the inharmonicity coefficient and fundamental frequency, repsectively.
+B and f<sub>0</sub> is the inharmonicity coefficient and fundamental frequency, respectively.

 The first partial f<sub>1</sub> is compared with a tuning table, currently comprising solely Werkmeister III, 1/4 Comma Meantone, and Equal Temperament (feel free to edit/enhance for yourself).
 The deviation in units of cent is